 Individuals facing OCD-related disorders typically respond well to these treatments:

-Obsessive-compulsive disorder: Individuals with OCD have been shown to benefit from Deep TMS, CBT and specific serotonin reuptake inhibitor (SSRI) medication.
+Obsessive-compulsive disorder: Individuals with OCD have been shown to benefit from Deep TMS, CBT and selective serotonin reuptake inhibitor (SSRI) medication.
 Deep TMS is the only non-invasive medical device to be FDA-cleared with clinically proven outcome data to treat OCD, thanks to published clinical efficacy studies.
 This patented treatment utilizes magnetic fields to safely and effectively regulate the neural activity of brain structures found to be related to OCD.
 Deep TMS does not cause any significant or long-lasting side effects, does not necessitate a recovery period, and can be combined with additional treatments, such as psychotherapy or medication.

 CBT is a first-line form of psychotherapy that helps patients examine their OCD-related thoughts, feelings, behavior and physical reactions.
 A goal-oriented approach, CBT gradually familiarizes the patient with elements linked to their anxiety, offering them support as they begin to avoid reacting according to their old, automatic patterns, while replacing them with new, more mindful alternatives.
 One of the most common forms of CBT for OCD is Exposure and Response Prevention (ERP), which attempts to build tolerance for the obsessive thoughts that plague patients.